sonic-net/sonic-mgmt/sdn_tests/testplans/gNMI_Port_Management_E2E_Test_Plan.md

 ### Test 1: Disable/Enable port

-This test is not supported on vGPINs as vGPINs does not support physical port properties like oper-status.\
-Using dual switch setup, the following steps will be performed:
+The following steps will be performed:

 1. Use gNMI get operations to fetch the state values for `last-change` and `carrier-transitions` on SUT.
 2. Use gNMI set operation to disable the port on SUT.